simpixelated/kohlifornia/blog/3-easy-ways-to-increase-your-paycheck.md

 When Jordan switched jobs we found the similar insurance to what we had before was going to cost us $300 more per _month_.
 I thought to myself, there has to be a better way.
 And that didn't include the $150 a month for dental.
 A standard cleaning is $85 in our area.
 How does that equate for 3 people 2 times a year?

-Now we all have excellent dental health and are fairly healthy (minus those dang school illnesses).
+Now we all have excellent dental health and are fairly healthy overall (minus those dang school illnesses).
 But you need to be the judge of your own health.
 Is your insurance plan too inclusive for you?
 Could you save some of that extra premium money and use it for procedures?
 Would a high deductible health plan be better for you?
 How about an FSA or HSA?
 All _great_ questions to explore.
 Unfortunately I don't have a calculator or spreadsheet for this one.

 # 401K/IRA Contributions